athif23/start-imba/README.md

 #### Things to do:

-- [x] Create `parcel` template.
-- [x] Create more option for the app, so people can choose different tools they want to use with Imba.
-- [x] Make the `templates/` better.
 - [ ] Add gif example to show what the real app looks like.
 - [ ] Add more feature like create-react-app or vue-cli.
-- [x] Publish the app to npm.

 # License